Abbott Elementary season 5: Production

 Abbott Elementary was renewed for a fifth season on January 21, 2025, while still airing the fourth season.
 Alongside the announcement, the main cast, including executive producer and creator Quinta Brunson, was confirmed to return.

 Filming for the fifth season began on August 6, 2025.
 An episode of the season was filmed at a live Philadelphia Phillies baseball game, with the entire cast and crew in attendance.
 In an addition to a special episode with the Phillies, the season will also feature the return of holiday episodes, specifically those for Halloween and Christmas.
 A major plot line throughout the season is set to follow Barbara Howard, a character who is portrayed by Sheryl Lee Ralph.

 Like the previous seasons, the fifth season of Abbott Elementary features many supporting actors including Jerry Minor, Matthew Law, Zack Fox and Jaboukie Young-White, who all return from appearing in previous seasons.
 In September 2025, Luke Tennie was announced to recur during the season as Dominic, a new teacher who was in the classroom of Barbara Howard as a young student.
+In January 2026, Khandi Alexander joined the cast in a recurring role.
+Filming on the season wrapped on late February 2026.